 Difficulty: Easy to moderate

 The Meewasin Valley Authority recently opened this beauty of trail leading from the new-ish Gordie Howe Bridge to Chief Whitecap Park.
-This is a 3km hike (one way), but obviously families can choose to park either end of the trail and hike whatever distance suits them.
+This is a 3km hike (one way), but obviously, families can choose to park at either end of the trail and hike whatever distance suits them.
 The park itself offers lovely views of sandy beaches, open prairie, Yorath Island, and, of course, the South Saskatchewan River.
 It should be noted that dogs are allowed off-leash on this section of the trail.

 Happy Hiking Saskatoon families!
-Pull on your comfiest pair of walking shoes, and see you on the trail!
+Pull-on your comfiest pair of walking shoes, and see you on the trail!